-IFRS 9 requires financial assets to be classified into three measurement categories, fair value through profit and loss, fair value through other comprehensive income and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instruments.
-The requirements for derecognition are broadly unchanged from IAS 39.
-The standard also retains most of the IAS 39 requirements for financial liabilities except for those designated at fair value through profit or loss whereby that part of the fair value change attributable to the entity's own credit risk is recorded in other comprehensive income.
-The classification and measurement change is not expected to have a significant impact on the Group.
+IFRS 9 replaces IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 requires financial assets to be classified into one of three measurement categories, fair value through profit or loss, fair value through other comprehensive income and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instruments.
+The impact on the Company is currently being assessed.

+IFRS 9 also replaces the existing 'incurred loss' impairment approach with an expected credit loss approach.
+This change in approach is not expected to have a significant impact on the Company.